WPgenWeakest Precondition Generator

 triple (trm_app v1 v2) H Q.

-The last major step of the setup of our verification framework consists of lemmas and tactics to assist in the processing of formulas produced by wpgen.
-For each term construct, and for mkstruct, we introduce a dedicated lemma, called "x-lemma", to help with the elimination of the construct.
+The last major step in the setup of our verification framework consists of lemmas and tactics to assist in the processing of formulas produced by wpgen.
+For each term construct, and for mkstruct, we introduce a dedicated lemma, called "x...-lemma", to help with the elimination of that construct.

 xstruct_lemma is a reformulation of mkstruct_erase.